SockDrawer/SockBot/docs/Development/Providers/notifications.md

 This method should return a promise that will resolve to the requested Notification object.

-### Static: parse

-A static method should be provided to allow for parsing arbitrary Notifications.
-It will be given one arguments: the raw payload retrieved from the API for the forum.

-This method should return a promise that will resolve to the requested Notification object.

 ### Static: activate

 A static method should be provided to begin listening for notifications.
 When called, it should begin sending Notifications through the Forum's eventEmitter.

+The usual method of activation is to create a Parse method and listen for incoming messages or notification events emitted by the underlying connection to the forum.
+When an event occurs, the following should happen:

+- The incoming message is parsed into a Notification object
+- The forum should be asked to emit a `notification` event with the Notification attached
+- The forum should be asked to emit any of the applicable events:
+   - `notification:notification`
+   - `notification:mention` if the notification was caused by the bot being mentioned
+   - `notification:group_mention` if the notification was caused by a group the bot is in being mentioned, such as `@moderators` on a forum, or a mechanism that notifies the entire channel in a chat-like provider
+   - `notification:reply` if the notification was caused by a reply to a post the bot made
+   - Any custom notification type specific to the provider, such as `notification:privmsg` for IRC
+- A new Command object should be created for each command the notification's associated post contains.
+This can be achieved by calling [Commands.get](http://sockbot.readthedocs.io/en/latest/api/lib/commands/#sockbot.lib.module_commands..Commands.get)
+- The Command object should be executed, calling the handlers for any commands that were detected.
+This can be achieved by calling [Command.execute](http://sockbot.readthedocs.io/en/latest/api/lib/commands/#sockbot.lib.module_commands..Command+execute)

 ### Static: deactivate

 A static method should be provided to stop listening for notifications.
-When called, it should cease sending notification events.
+When called, it should cease sending notification events or processing commands.